SDSCodes22/EzDuels/README.md

 1. After both players accept, a betting GUI opens automatically
 2. Place items you want to wager in your side (left 4 columns for challenger, right 4 columns for target)
 3. Click your confirmation button (bottom row) when ready
+4. Wait for the animation to play.
+Click anywhere, or close the GUI if you want to cancel.
-4. Both players must confirm before the duel begins
+5. Both players must confirm before the duel begins
-5. Use `/betmenu` to reopen the betting interface if closed
+6. Use `/betmenu` to reopen the betting interface if closed.
+7. The winner of the duel takes all the items!

 #### During the Duel
 - A 30-second countdown begins (shown in action bar)
 - Both players can `/skip` to start immediately
 - Fight using your current inventory and items
 - You can place/break blocks, but only ones you placed yourself
+- The arena automatically regenerates after the fight to its original state.
 - Use `/leavefight` to forfeit (you'll lose items/bets if applicable)

 #### Prize System